Jordan D. Scopa

 Jordan Scopa is a partner in the Litigation Group at Goodmans.
 He practises commercial litigation, with an emphasis on intellectual property disputes.
 He also advises clients regarding the licensing of intellectual property and technology.

 Jordan has been counsel on a number of significant cases involving patent validity and infringement.
 He has also been counsel on the leading cases involving the assessment and quantification of damages, both for patent infringement and pursuant to section 8 of the Patented Medicines (NOC) Regulations.
-He appears regularly before the Federal Court.
+He appears regularly before the Federal Court and Federal Court of Appeal.

 Some selective cases include: